aksisnew/ESP-32-MINI-COMPUTER/README.md

 - To be able to control output and show output from multimeter, temperature sensors, smoke detectors and various other sensors I will be adding.
 - Being able to have a mini display the esp is connected to, being able to see output on other devices on local network, and also have a  custom keyboard.

+## MICRO CONTROLER USING

+- 2 esp 32 s3
+- 1 esp 32

+## Other hardwares